The Annual NACNS Rising Star Clinical Nurse Specialist of the Year Award will be presented during the 2023 Annual Conference.

 - All information will remain strictly confidential and will not be returned.

-- The winner will be notified by December 2021 and will be asked to submit a picture for recognition at the conference.
+- Winner will be notified by December 2022.
+Upon notification, the winner will be asked to submit an official picture for recognition at the next conference.